Home | Sitemap | Translate

 Planning & Zoning Commission

-The Planning & Zoning Commission (P&Z) meets on the first Tuesday of every month.
+The Planning & Zoning Commission (P&Z) meets on the last Tuesday of every month.
 The goal of P&Z is to review and update the current Planning & Zoning Code.
 P&Z has seven members and there must be a quorum of four members in order to hold a meeting.
 All members are appointed by City Council to alternating two year terms.
 All members of P&Z are volunteers.
 Meeting agendas are posted at City Hall and on the City's website.
 The P&Z meetings are open to the public and public comments are welcome.

 Board of Adjustment